 We use methods that can identify differences in single genes as well as in our genome as a whole.
 The aim is to understand the function of our genome and to identify causes of diseases such as cancer, mental retardation and congenital malformations.
 Studies on the genetic variability of the human genome will also increase our knowledge of our evolutionary origin.
-New methods for forensic DNA analyses are developed to increase sensitivity and allow smaller amounts of DNA to be analysed.
+New methods for forensic DNA testing are developed to increase sensitivity and allow smaller amounts of DNA to be analysed.

-New Tools and Methods for Improved Forensic DNA Analysis
+Improved Forensic DNA Analysis